MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 ## Enable coordinate-based playback

-Coordinate-based playback uses relative screen coordinate offset as a fallback that helps UI flows find target objects that the default Windows UI automation framework is unable to find during playback.
+Coordinate-based playback uses relative screen coordinate offset as a fallback that helps Windows recorder (V1) find target objects that the default Windows UI automation framework is unable to find during playback.

 Here are some of the reasons why the default Windows UI automation framework might not find target objects during playback: